TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 - **External Templating Engines:** Any other templating system can be used.
 It will be provided via an extension.
-In such a case TypoScript may be used just to delegate the rendering to that system.
+In such a case TypoScript may be used to delegate the rendering to that system.

 - **Custom PHP:** Configure TYPO3 to call your own PHP code which generates content in any way you may prefer.
 This might include using